pydio/cells-client/README.md

 Example:

-Assuming that I have a Pydio Cells instance running under this URL `https://cells.my-files.com` and that you are running the command on the same **graphical environment**.
+Assuming that I have a Pydio Cells instance running under this URL `https://cells.my-files.com` and that I am running the command on the same **graphical environment**.
 ```
 ./cec configure
 ```

 ```
-Server Address (provide a valid URL): https://cells.my-files.com█
+Server Address (provide a valid URL): https://cells.my-files.com
 ✔ No
-OAuth APP ID (found in your server pydio.json): cells-client█
+OAuth APP ID (found in your server pydio.json): cells-client
-OAuth APP Secret (leave empty for a public client): █
+OAuth APP Secret (leave empty for a public client):
 ✔ Yes
 Opening URL https://cells.my-files.com/oidc/oauth2/auth?client_id=cells-client&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fservers%2Fcallback&response_type=code&state=XVlBzgbaiCMRAjWw
 Now exchanging the code for a valid IdToken